-The Technical Reports included in the Structure Plans for Area new should address neighbourhoods the following road and rail transportation factors:
+The Technical Reports included in the Area Structure Plans for new neighbourhoods should address the following road and rail transportation factors:

 - 1. The staging of the roadway system; - 2.
 The provision for safe roadway access; - 3.
 Safe and convenient roadway crossing for pedestrians and bicycles. - 4.
 The provision of as-built drawings for updating the Town's Geographic Information System (GIS).